-GMT.

-date-rfc3164 This option is for replacing the normal date format with the date format from RFC3164.

-escapecc Control characters in property are replaced by the sequence control character (at least two digits, may be more).

-##hex-val##, where hex-val is the hexadecimal value of the
+RFC3164.

-spacecc Control characters in the property are replaced by spaces.
-This option is most useful when a message contains control characters (e.g. a Windows Event Log Message) and should be written to a loa file.

-compressspace Compresses multiple consecutive space characters into a single one.
+spacecc Control characters\ in the property are replaced by spaces.
+This option is most useful when a message contains control characters (e.g. a Windows compressspace Compresses multiple consecutive space characters into a single one.
 The result is a string where all words are separated by just single spaces.

-To also compress control characters, use the compressspace and spacecc options together (e.g. '%msg:::spacecc,compressspace will lead to "1 " ('1' followed by two spaces).
-If you intend to receive "1 2" ('1' followed by one space, followed by '2'), you need to use
+To also compress control characters, use the compressspace and spacecc options together (e.g. '%msg:::spacecc,compressspace%').

+Event Log Message) and should be written to a log file.

 Please note that space compression happens on the final substring.
 So if you use the FromPos and ToPos capabilities, the substring is extracted first and then the space compression applied.
 For example, you may have the msg string "1 2".
 There are two space between 1 and 2.
-Thus, the property replacer expression or
+Thus, the property replacer expression will lead to "1" ('1' followed by two spaces).
+If you intend to receive "12" ('1' followed by one space, followed by '2'), you need to use or